ksravikumar2005/scenarios/MongoDB-On-Docker/My-First-MongoDB-Pod/step1.md

 View the Kubernetes Nodes available for us to use.

+NOTE: It might take a minute or two for the kubernetes cluster to get ready to use.

 `kubectl get nodes`{{execute}}

 Clone the git repo that has files to get started.